16 London Museums To Discover At Night In 2024

 Window arches of the Victoria and Albert Museum at night.

-London’s famous art and design museum in South Kensington has been bringing together leading and upcoming designers and artists in its Friday Lates programme for over 20 years.
-Generally held on the last Friday of the month, it’s free and you can drop in.
+The V&A, London’s famous art and design museum in South Kensington has been bringing together leading and upcoming designers and artists in its Friday Lates programme for over 20 years.
+The next Friday late explores tropical modernism in architecture.

-15. The National Army Museum
+15. The National Portrait Gallery

 16. Wellcome Collection